andreafalzetti/andreafalzetti.github.io/_posts/2018-11-21-my-notes-from-dotcss-dotjs-2018.md

 > webhint is a linting tool that will help you with your site's accessibility, speed, security and more, by checking your code for best practices and common errors.
 Use the online scanner or the CLI to start checking your site for errors.

-Similar to Google Lighthouse, Microsoft **webhint** can analyze your website and give you hints for improvements around accessibility, performance, security and more.
+Similar to Google Lighthouse, Microsoft **webhint** can analyse your website and give you hints for improvements around accessibility, performance, security and more.
 It also has a CLI and it integrates with Visual Studio Code so you can get you code statically scanned by webhint while you are coding!

 [Try the online scanner](https://webhint.io/#scanner-input) or run webhint from your CLI: `npx hint https://example.com`